OndrejKucera/knowledge_scala/Collections.md

   - There are also methods `filter`, `forall`, `exists`, `map`,
   - The method `/:` is equivalent to `foldLeft` and `\:` to `foldRight`
   - Concatenating `::`
+- **Vector**
+  - Representation by shallow tree
+  - It has more evenly balanced access to the items than List
+  - More efficient for bulk operation (map, filter, ...) than List
 - **Stream**
   - ???